What Is PyTorch?

 PyTorch was released by Meta AI (then Facebook) in 2016 and quickly gained adoption for its Pythonic interface and dynamic computation graphs.
 While TensorFlow dominated early deep learning, PyTorch became the research standard by 2020 and has since expanded into production.

 The framework is now governed by the PyTorch Foundation under the Linux Foundation, with contributions from Meta, Microsoft, AWS, Google, and others.
-The ecosystem includes PyTorch Lightning for training abstractions, TorchServe for deployment, and extensive Hugging Face integration.
+The ecosystem includes PyTorch Lightning for training abstractions, TorchServe for deployment, and broad Hugging Face integration.

 What PyTorch Costs